p-yukusai/PyWall/README.md

 ## PSA 🌠

 I believe it to be important to remind people of the potential dangers of programs that interact with the security features of your system, this is why it is so valuable to be able to review what a certain piece software does and doesn't do, as such, please exercise caution with what you install on your system!<br/> If you do not trust a particular piece of software, you can just not install it, use a sandbox or block its internet access to make having it on your system a bit more secure, and, since you're already here, why not use PyWall for the latter? 😉.

+## Development

+### Scripts

+PyWall includes several utility scripts in the `scripts` directory:

+- `build.ps1`: PowerShell script to build PyWall using PyInstaller
+- `format.ps1`: PowerShell script to format code using prettier
+- `update_version.ps1`: PowerShell script to update the version number across all files

+For more information, see the [scripts README](scripts/README.md).